msft-mirror-aosp/platform.prebuilts.tools/clion/README.md

-This directory contains clangd and clang-tidy binaries built from JetBrains' fork of llvm-project.
+This directory contains clangd binaries built from JetBrains' fork of llvm-project.
 The specific folder structure is enforced by logic by `ClangUtils#getBuiltinClangToolPath()` defined in
 //tools/vendor/intellij/cidr/cidr-lang/src/com/jetbrains/cidr/lang/daemon/clang/ClangUtils.java.